ashfaque-kk/MyBuddy/README.md

 # MyBuddy

-A simple terminal-based task manager with a GUI-like interface using **ncurses** in C++.
-Features a menu bar with keyboard and mouse navigation.
+A simple terminal-based task manager with a GUI-like interface.
+This app is created to demonstrate how  our tui library works as well.

 ## Screenshot